 Young families will also appreciate the Carrboro/Chapel Hill public school system which is one of the best in North Carolina and nearby educational opportunities for all ages in general are outstanding.

-In terms of housing, Carrboro, North Carolina has something for every budget and a median home value of around $175,000.
+In terms of housing, Carrboro, North Carolina has something for every budget however it might be a bit pricey.
+The median home value is around $335,852.

 That’s it for today!

 I’ll see you next week as we continue our journey around the Research Triangle to the Piedmont best places to live in North Carolina.

 Robert Bencivenga is a professional site locator for major corporations.
 Bob finds affordable best places to live in North Carolina and South Carolina.
 Bob Does Not Sell Real Estate!

 © 2005-2014 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.

 Can I Reprint Your Articles?